ArctiqTeam/openshift-project-cleaner/README.md

 ### HOW TO USE:

-0) git clone this repo to your ansible master
+0) git clone this repo to a master server in the cluster.

 1) setup the hosts.inv inventory file with a single master IP address and the remote username for ansible-ssh-ing.